-Georgia police investigate deaths of 2 stepsisters thrown from bridge
+Georgia police investigate deaths of stepsisters thrown from bridge

-Two women were thrown off a Georgia highway bridge with bags over their heads, according to reports.
+Authorities in Georgia are investigating the deaths of two women found under a highway bridge Wednesday morning as a homicide.

-The bodies of stepsisters Vanita Richardson, 19, and Trevena Clarece Campbell, 31, were found along the banks of the Etowah River in Rome on Wednesday morning.
+The bodies of stepsisters Vanita Richardson, 19, and Trevena Clarece Campbell, 31, were found by state transportation department workers along the banks of the Etowah River in Rome.
+Fox 5 Atlanta reported that bags had been placed over both victims' heads.

-They were last seen Tuesday evening in a 1997 Toyota Corolla belonging to Richardson, the George Bureau of Investigation said Friday.
+The pair were last seen Tuesday evening in a 1997 Toyota Corolla belonging to Richardson, the George Bureau of Investigation said Friday.

 CENTER OF ARBERY MURDER INVESTIGATION HAS DISTURBING PAST FILLED WITH SCANDALS, CORRUPTION